Vous devez vous connecter ou vous inscrire avant de continuer.

 I’m not a strict person — I always try to make even the more demanding tasks enjoyable.
 However, for a positive experience together, I believe it’s important to have curiosity and a real willingness to learn.

-The farm is located just a few kilometers from the sea, in one of the most enchanting areas of Sardinia — a true open-air museum.
+The farm is located just a few kilometers from the sea, in one of the most enchanting areas of Sardinia — a true open-air museum. the farm has several lands where the cereals are grown. it has not a unique quarter.

 Accommodation